Surfing-Chef/Bourbon/README.md

 WEATHER aside: Dark Sky aside: `darksky.json` contains a developement API key.
 This file is not tracked by Git so has to be passed to each development environment seperately.

 #### 3.2 Culinaria :: Links
+CULINARIA section:  the fixed background was jumpy because of a bug in IE and Edge.
+Removing the top background image that only added a transparent gradient resolved the issue.

 #### 3.3 Coding :: Bookmarks